caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 ---
-title: Opensearch Description Documents
+title: OpenSearch Description Documents
 abstract: >
-  This post explains the Opensearch Description Document and how to integrate it for a website using PageFind.
-It touches on how to use site search defined by the Opensearch Description Docuemnt in Firefox, Safari and Chrome.
+  This post explains the OpenSearch Description Document and how to integrate it for a website using PageFind.
+It touches on how to use site search defined by the OpenSearch Description Document in Firefox, Safari and Chrome.
 author: rsdoiel@caltech.edu (R. S. Doiel)
 dateCreated: 2025-08-08T00:00:00.000Z
 dateModified: '2025-08-11'